inversify/InversifyJS/wiki/inheritance.md

 This works fine in most cases but it causes some problem when using inheritance.

-For example, the following code snippet throw a misleading error:
+For example, the following code snippet throws a misleading error:

 > The number of constructor arguments in a derived class must be >= than the number of constructor arguments of its base class.